Democrat's concession speech echoes Obama

 He sounded like Barack Obama.

 "It almost seemed like he was doing Obama on a Saturday Night Live sketch," said John McWhorter, an associate professor at Columbia University and author of the book "Talking Back, Talking Black."
-"He sounded like Corey Booker's brother."
+"He sounded like Cory Booker's brother."

 "There's a certain Southern aspect to it," he said, inspired by black preachers.
 "It's how you end each little section."